 (d) Occupant protection and restraint systems; inflatable restraint systems shall not be transferred.

 (c) Electrical modifications.

 (C) Purchase of used equipment.
-RSC shall not purchase used adaptive driving equipment.
+OOD shall not purchase used adaptive driving equipment.

 Promulgated Under: 119.03